+e.
 Long term incentive

 The Company has a long term incentive plan which is paid in three annual tranches.
 The Company accounts for the liability as per an actuarial valuation.
 The actuarial valuation of the long term incentives liability is calculated based on certain assumptions regarding prevailing market yields of Indian government securities and staff attrition as per the projected unit credit method made at the end of each reporting period.
-The actuarial losses/gains are recognised in the statement of profit and loss in the period in f.
-Share based payment arrangements Equity-settled share-based payments to employees are measured at the fair which they arise.
+The actuarial losses/gains are recognised in the statement of profit and loss in the period in which they arise.